alextk/jqLog/README.md

       });

  * **loggers** - a hash of loggers configurations, when the key is the logger name, and the value is a hash of configuration for that logger.
 The logger configuration can have a **level** key that specifies a level for that logger.
+ * **appenders** - array of appenders, to which the logging messages will be written.
+The values should be instances of appender class.
+ * **layouter** - if you want to customize the message layout and date pattern you can pass layuter.

 ###Pattern of creating logger and using it inside a class###